Baby Lemon Impossible Pies Recipe

 6. As part of a dessert platter

-When we host, we like to set these out on a big tray alongside cookies, brownies, and fruit.
+When I and my partner host, we like to set these out on a big tray alongside cookies, brownies, and fruit.
 Guests always gravitate toward the little lemon pies because they’re so different and refreshing.

 7. With a cup of tea